Bruno Zuculini: Córdoba (loan)

 Hours after rescinding with Valencia, Zuculini joined fellow league team Córdoba CF on loan until June.
 The team were relegated in last place in the league, and Spanish newspaper Marca named him in their worst team of the season.

 Middlesbrough (loan)

 Following loan spells in Spain, Zuculini made his first loan move to an English club on 26 October 2015 as he joined Championship club Middlesbrough on a month-long loan.

 On 25 November 2015, the loan was extended to 2 January 2016.

 AEK Athens (loan)

 Zuculini was on loan at AEK Athens until the end of the 2016 Greek Superleague campaign.
 On 4 February 2016, he made his debut with the club, in an away 1–0 win against Iraklis at Kaftanzoglio Stadium for Greek Cup helping his club to advance to semi finals.

-On 23 February 2016, Argentine midfielder Zuculini suffered a serious fracture injury in the metatarsal and had to return to England in order to undergo surgery.
+On 23 February 2016, Argentine midfielder Zuculini suffered a serious fracture in the metatarsal and had to return to England to undergo surgery.